arieboven/dwm/README.md

 + Status on one specified monitor keeps updating regardless which monitor is active
 + Pertag keeps settings per tag
 + Toggle attach top/bottom (`MODKEY + Shitf + d`)
++ Reset `nmaster`, `layout`, and `mfact` when last window on tag closes or with keybinding
++ No border when one window or in monocly mode
 + Vanitygaps for gaps between windows and screen
 + Scratchpads for quick access to terminal
 + Swallow for saving space when a program is opend trough a termnial